semgrep/semgrep-docs/docs/writing-rules/rule-ideas.md

 _Time to write this rule: **5 minutes**_

 Some libraries or APIs have safe alternatives, such as [Google's `re2`](https://github.com/google/re2), an implementation of the standard `re` interface that ships with Python that is resistant to regular expression denial-of-service.
-This rule detects use of `re` and recommends `re2` as a safe alernative with the same interface.
+This rule detects use of `re` and recommends `re2` as a safe alternative with the same interface.

 <iframe src="https://semgrep.dev/embed/editor?snippet=minusworld:docs-use-re2" title="Promote secure alternatives with Semgrep" width="100%" height="432px" frameBorder="0"></iframe>